Zer0x1337/KanjoTux-Linux-Cheat-Base/README.md

 - Currently being used for the game Kanjozoku
 - Can be used for pretty much any game

-# The only Cheat Feature in this Example
-- Everything costs $1
+# Features
+- Infinite Money
+- Sell cars for $10000000

 # How to Build & Run